-(3) EDUCATION LOAN.-The term "education loan" has the
+(3) EDUCATION LOAN.-The term "education loan" has the (d) ELIGIBLE INSTITUTION.-The term "eligible institution" (4) ELIGIBLE INSTITUTION.-The term "eligible institution"

+(5) OFFICER.-The term "officer" has the meaning given the term in section 151.

-- meaning given the term in section 151.
+(6) PREFERRED LENDER ARRANGEMENT.-The term "preferred lender arrangement" has the meaning given the term in section 151.

-(4) ELIGIBLE INSTITUTION.-The term "eligible institution" means any such institution described in section 102 of this Act. - (5) OFFICER.-The term "officer" has the meaning given the term in section 151. - (6) Preferred Lender Arrangement.-The term "preferred lender arrangement" has the meaning given the term in section 151. - (j) Construction.-Nothing in the amendments made by the Higher Education Amendments of 1992 shall be construed to prohibit an institution from recording, at the cost of the institution, a hearing referred to in subsection (b)(2), subsection (c)(1)(D), or subparagraph (A) or (B)(i) of subsection (c)(2), of this section to create a record of the hearing, except the unavailability of a recording shall not serve to delay the completion of the proceeding.
+(j) CONSTRUCTION.-Nothing in the amendments made by the Higher Education Amendments of 1992 shall be construed to prohibit an institution from recording, at the cost of the institution, a hearing referred to in subsection (b)(2), subsection (c)(1)(D), or subparagraph (A) or (B)(i) of subsection (c)(2), of this section to create a record of the hearing, except the unavailability of a recording shall not serve to delay the completion of the proceeding.
 The Secretary shall allow the institution to use any reasonable means, including stenographers, of recording the hearing.